Respect for Law/Promotion of Non-Violence

 This activity includes teaching youth about important safety issues that they encounter every day, such as traveling in a car or on the school bus and riding their bike.
 Optimist events such as a bicycle rodeo can make learning safety skills fun for everyone involved.

-This is an optional activity Clubs can sponsor that focuses on three skills competitions in each of the following sports: basketball, baseball, soccer, football, inline hockey or ice hockey.
+This is an optional activity Clubs can sponsor that focuses on three skills competitions in each of the following sports: basketball, baseball, soccer, football, hockey, golf, curling, and volleyball.
 More detailed information about Tri-Star is available in the Tri-Star Planning Guide.